 12. Subcommittees of the Board

-- Audit Committee: The Board created the Audit Committee on 29 July 2003.
+The Board created the Audit Committee on 29 July 2003.
 Members of the Audit Committee have tenure of three years.
-During 2021, the Audit Committee conducted four meetings to consider the implementation of the Company’s Internal Audit system.
+During 2022, the Audit Committee conducted four meetings to consider the implementation of the Company’s Internal Audit system.

-- Strategic Planning Subcommittee: On 13 November 2004 the Board created the Strategic Planning Subcommittee to consider the Company’s’ longterm growth options, the Company’s Long Term Plan, and other long-term strategic issues including the succession of senior management.
+On 13 November 2004 the Board created the Strategic Planning Subcommittee to consider the Company’s’ long-term growth options, the Company’s Long Term Plan, and other long-term strategic issues including the succession of senior management.

 13. Internal Control System and Internal Audit

 The Company set up an internal audit system on 29 July 2003 to be supervised by the Audit Committee.
 This team may include an internal audit firm employed by the company from time to time to help set up and monitor the internal control system.

 The Board of Directors appointed the Audit Committee for the purpose of seeking opinions regarding the necessity and reasonableness of connected transactions, which were certified and documented in the notes of the financial statement.
 In the case where the Audit Committee cannot or does not have the capability to assess transactions in a reasonable manner, the Company will be responsible for finding an independent specialist to provide opinions on the transaction on the Audit Committee’s behalf in order to provide the Board of Directors and shareholders with the best information for their consideration.